 5. Start With a Great Recipe

-There's a reason that John Chandler's recipe for World's Best Lasagna has been viewed more than 10,000 times on our site: it's delicious.
-His recipe doesn't cut corners — hello, homemade tomato sauce!— but it's also not overly fussy.
+- There's a reason that John Chandler's recipe for World's Best Lasagna has 18,000+ ratings and 13,000+ reviews: It's delicious.
+His recipe doesn't cut corners — hello, homemade tomato sauce — but it's also not overly fussy.

 Want to see classic lasagna-making in action?
 Watch this short video!